tonytask/Maple-Idle/README.md

 # Maple-Idle
 1. Introduction

 Welcome to Maple Idle!
 The game is inspired by the MMORPG Maplestory.
 The game is primarily an incremental idle RPG.
 It is developed using the Pygame library.
+Run the game using the idle.py file.

 2. Features